March 22 to 28, 2004 < Prev PostPermalinkNext Post >

 The first device ever with an electronic paper display, a reading device, hits the shelves next month, with a 170dpi screen:

-A new system for powered saws detects skin contact in 5 milliseconds and stops the blade:
+A new system for powered saws detects skin contact in 5 milliseconds and stops the blade: Check out the videos, using hot dogs as replacement fingers:

 A portable, cordless soldering tool that runs on 4 AA batteries, heats in one second, and cools in two:

-Here's info on the motor and anecdotes from 1997.
+All about the Minato Motor, which leverages magnetic effects to produce more electricity than it consumes.
+Sound wacky?
+They've just sold 40,000 motors to a major convenience store chain: Here's info on the motor and anecdotes from 1997.
 Mr. Minato got his inspiration for the motor while playing piano.
 It's not hard to see why, the magnets are arranged like black keys on a keyboard:

-This would be a great pilot project for Hawaii - 40% soya-based carbon-neutral jet fuel:
+"Soya-powered planes promise greener air travel" This would be a great pilot project for Hawaii - 40% soya-based carbon-neutral jet fuel:

 The pros and cons of Quorn, the "fungus-based meat substitute" that was introduced to the U.S. in 2002:

-A reporter's journey through the massive, immaculately organized, and sometimes bizarre archives of the Stanley Kubrick estate:
+"Citizen Kubrick" A reporter's journey through the massive, immaculately organized, and sometimes bizarre archives of the Stanley Kubrick estate:

 Musician Kevin Shields created one of the most expensive, influential and highly praised albums of the last two decades - "Loveless".
 Here's his first interview in 12 years: